queeksm/Tic-Tac-Toe/README.md

         `ruby ./bin/main`

 > NB.
 In order for the two commands above to successfully be implemented in your terminal, you must navigate to the directory in which the game is located.
-[HELP IS HERE](https://help.ubuntu.com/community/UsingTheTerminal)
+[MORE INFO](https://help.ubuntu.com/community/UsingTheTerminal)

 ___